 All searches must be in compliance with federal and state laws and must yield candidates that meet the minimum required advertised qualifications for the position.
 Search committee chairs and hiring officials should obtain a copy of suggestions for searches and other information from the EOD website and review these before embarking upon the search process.
 The hiring official must be prepared to document all of the following;

-The hiring official and search committee chair should seek guidance from the Director or Assistant Director of EOD, the next level supervisor and/or the respective vice president for assistance in ensuring that a diverse pool of applicants is recruited.
+Head (DDD) and search committee chair should seek guidance from the Director or Assistant Director of E.O.D., the next level supervisor and/or the respective vice president for assistance in ensuring that a diverse pool of applicants is recruited.